ec-jrc/lisflood-utilities/README.md

 # Overview

-This script produces a local drain direction (LDD) map based on MERIT Hydro for the clone map region at the clone map resolution.
-The script is entirely "self-containing" and only requires one to specify the path of the clonemap.
+This script produces a local drain direction (LDD) map based on MERIT Hydro for a particular regions at a particular resolution.
+The script is entirely "self-containing" and only requires one to specify the path of the clone map and several output folders.

 The script:
 1. downloads and extracts the 90-m MERIT Hydro upstream area data;